 Take a picture of your parking lot group and number: Speaking of phones, most devices have camera capabilities.
 The benefit of this is to remember where you parked in their humongous lot.

 Designate a meeting spot: The park is pretty big.
-So if you are in a group and you get split up (or your phone happens to die on you), pick a time and landmark for a rendezvous spot so you can recharge and reassemble.
+So if you are in a group and you get split up (or the phone happens to die), designate a time and landmark for a rendezvous spot so you can recharge and reassemble.

-Sunscreen: Nobody wants to turn into a tomato because you’re out in the sun all day.
+Sunscreen: Nobody wants to turn into a tomato because you spent all day outside, under the sun, without UV protection.

 Consider making it a weekend trip: There are plenty of hotels surrounding the Gurnee theme park.
 Some of the hotels have partnered up with Great America and provide savings and perks for the entire experience.
 With this type of option, you don’t have to rush around Great America all in one day.
 You can find some of the travel packages if you click here.